samooth/bitbeam/README.md

 // once the other peer is discovered it is used to derive a noise keypair as well. const beam = new BitBeam({from: fromPrivKey ,to: toPubKey})

-// to generate a passphrase, leave the constructor empty and hyperbeam will generate one for you
+// to generate a passphrase, leave the constructor empty and bitbeam will generate one for you
-// const beam = new Hyperbeam()
+// const beam = new BitBeam()
 // beam.key // <-- your passphrase

 // make a little chat app